Permian Basin • West Texas SCADA

 LACT units & metersFlow rate, totalizer, meter proving statusFlow deviation, meter failure

-Every point is historized with no retention limit, so decline curves, injection-pressure trends for regulatory filings, and month-over-month compressor runtime comparisons come out of the same system — no spreadsheet assembly.
+Every point is historized with no retention limit, so decline curves, injection-pressure trends for regulatory filings, and month-over-month compressor runtime comparisons come out of the same system - no spreadsheet assembly.
 Scheduled reports can land in your inbox before the morning production meeting.
+For the full technical walkthrough of monitoring West Texas production, see our guide to SCADA monitoring for oil & gas in the Permian Basin.

 Wellhead Monitoring Software: What Should It Do?

 Wellhead monitoring software should tell you a well is down before the pumper's next drive-by, not after a day of lost production.
-At minimum, that means live tubing and casing pressure, pump status and runtime, tank levels, and alarm callouts that reach the right phone in seconds — all from equipment connected over cellular, because most Permian leases have no wired network.
+At minimum, that means live tubing and casing pressure, pump status and runtime, tank levels, and alarm callouts that reach the right phone in seconds - all from equipment connected over cellular, because most Permian leases have no wired network.
+The full product treatment - points monitored, architecture, and deployment - is on our wellhead monitoring software page.

 Use this checklist when evaluating wellhead SCADA systems for West Texas operations: